Go to main content

 UAB

-This course aims at introducing the student to the process of creation of a research project based on field sampling techniques (marine and terrestrial fieldwork).
+This course aims at introducing the student to process of the creation of a research project based on field sampling techniques (marine and terrestrial fieldwork).
 The specific objectives of this practical course are: to learn the process of creating a scientific project; to learn techniques of sampling in marine and terrestrial ecosystems; and, to acquire knowledge of marine and terrestrial biodiversity in the Mediterranean and to know the possible factors that condition them.

 The course has a high practical content to explore the Mediterranean biodiversity, that include trips to Costa Brava and work in the field.
-Therefore, the student is required to have swimming skills and to bring adequate equipment for working in the sea and in the field (appropriate clothing and footwear).
+Therefore, student is required to have swimming skills and to bring adequate equipment for working in the sea and in the field (appropriate clothing and footwear).

 Based on a fictitious project call, the student will learn the steps to follow to create a project.
-At the same time, the student will conduct fieldwork and laboratory work/practices to analyze the processes of sampling, logistics and the expected potential results, to draft a project based on one of the study methodologies provided.
-Furthermore, the student will learn concepts about habitats and biodiversity associated with the sampling performed during the course.
+At the same time, student will conduct fieldwork and laboratory work/practices to analyze the processes of sampling, logistics and the expected potential results, to draft a project based on one of the study methodologies provided.
+Furthermore, student will learn concepts about habitats and biodiversity associated with the sampling performed during the course.

 Courses generally have little or no prerequisite knowledge required for a given topic, however if students face any doubts, we recommend they contact course professors to clarify.